 Growing up singing in the Cleveland Orchestra Children’s Chorus, David once had a 15-minute coaching with Leonard Bernstein on the Chichester Psalms treble solo.
 He performed an off-color birthday song to Bob Hope as part of his first job: delivering singing telegrams.

 In D.C., David has appeared on stage with the Washington Savoyards and as a baritone section leader in the Master Chorale of Washington.
 As a journalist, he spent seven years as a White House correspondent, peppering presidents with questions for the (London) Daily Mail and flying on Air Force One.
 His most important work, he says, was in Zambia — a three-part series about the AIDS-driven orphan crisis there.
-Today David is writing a book about insights he gathered by interviewing more than 100 people with the world’s highest IQs.

 David has a B.A. in music from Dartmouth College and a Master of Music degree in orchestral conducting from the Peabody Conservatory.
 He has won an Emmy Award as a TV correspondent, and shared an Edward R. Murrow Award for writing.